147 Old Amherst Road

 After completing your task, reward yourself with something to help close the habit loop, like allowing yourself to relax for the night after your study session.

-It’s easy to get burned out when pursuing a long-term habit, especially if progress seems slow at first.
+It’s common to get burned out when pursuing a long-term habit, especially if progress seems slow at first.
 Keep track of your progress to have a clear record of your commitment to your new habit to review when you feel discouraged, and to better appreciate your journey when you look back in the future.
-You can use a notebook for rapid logging and habit tracking, mark completed days off on a wall calendar, take quick notes of how you feel, and ask others to cheer you on.
+Check days off on a wall calendar, take quick notes of how you feel, and ask others to cheer you on.
 While common wisdom quotes “it takes 21 days to build a habit,” research has shown it depends on the task and its difficulty, among other factors.
 Having the data to look back at your journey will be a big help if you start to struggle.